 41% (rounding down).

 Phrased simply, code coverage provides a visual measurement of what source code is being executed by a test suite.
-This information indicates to the software developer where they should write new tests in the effort to achieve higher coverage.
+This information indicates to the software developer where they should write new tests in an effort to achieve higher coverage.

 Testing source code helps to prevent bugs and syntax errors by executing each line with a known variable and cross-checking it with an expected output.